ddsky/spoonacular-api-clients/go/docs/DefaultApi.md

 > map[string]interface{} AnalyzeRecipeInstructions(ctx, instructions)
 Analyze Recipe Instructions

-Extract ingredients and equipment from the recipe's instructions.
+This endpoint allows you to break down instructions into atomic steps.
+Furthermore, each step will contain the ingredients and equipment required.
+Additionally, all ingredients and equipment from the recipe's instructions will be extracted independently of the step they're used in.

 ### Required Parameters